Non-Markovian noise that cannot be dynamically decoupled by periodic spin echo pulses: Qualitative picture

 For $\alpha >0$ the second option is empty and the evolution shifts the wave function to the right.
 For $\alpha < 0$ the wave function is shifted to the left and the part of it that reaches the barrier gets a phase factor.
 The phase factor is relevant for $V > n$.
 For the off-diagonal element of the density matrix this gives

 and the acquired phase leads to the decay of the off-diagonal element of the density matrix.

 In the above approximation the phase acquired upon passing the barrier is constant and subsequently the decay of the off-diagonal element is transient.
 By a work of Berry~\cite{Berry}, for Dirichlet wall the reflected wave-function is expected to have a fractal shape and the reflected part of the wave-function then does not contribute to the off-diagonal element, leading to~\eqref{m5a}.
 This picture is well supported by numerics which show a fractal-like, highly oscillatory part of the wave function in the presence of DD (Figure~\ref{oscill}), and an unbounded increase in its kinetic energy.
+This qualitative picture might have implications for other systems, too.
+For example, to dynamically decouple an interacting bath prepared in a low-energy state, one should design the dynamical decoupling such that it would not cause the excitations of high-energy modes or the decoupling scheme could be spoiled.